Extend Online Relationships to Create Offline Networks

 This may seem like a “duh” point for many of you, but let me explain.

-Take the scenario of the active Twitter user.
-This person owns a business, carries on multiple conversations through Twitter daily, welcomes new social friends, promotes herself and her business furiously, and sees some success in the way of traffic, links, and branding.
+Take the scenario of the active X.com user.
+This person owns a business, carries on multiple conversations through X.com daily, welcomes new social friends, promotes themselves and their business furiously, and sees some success in the way of traffic, links, and branding.

-But this same person, as social as she is in social media platforms, never takes the time to attend any networking events, doesn’t go to industry conferences or seminars, and has never met a single person in her social media network face-to-face.
+But this same person, as social as they are on social media platforms, never takes the time to attend any networking events, doesn’t go to industry conferences or seminars, and has never met a single person in their social media network face-to-face.

 Do you think this approach is going to help or hurt business?